micro-community/how-to-join/README.md

 ### One More Help Plus

-If you are in our wechat group,Just contanct our team members to ask them to invite you, if you are ready.
+If you are in our wechat group,Just contanct our team members to ask them inviting you, if you are ready.